Barack Obama 2008 presidential primary campaign: Indiana and North Carolina

 After Clinton's victory in Pennsylvania, the campaigns focused on the May 6 primaries in Indiana and North Carolina.
 115 delegates were at stake in North Carolina, and 72 in Indiana.
 Polling suggested a close race in Indiana, while Obama enjoyed the advantage in North Carolina thanks in part to the state's large African-American population – a demographic from which Obama was receiving strong support throughout the primary season.
 Indiana's demographic makeup appeared to favor Clinton, as the state was predominantly white, rural, and culturally conservative.
 Clinton won states like Ohio and Pennsylvania largely because of just such a voter base.
 However, there were positive signs for Obama as well.

 Obama got a boost in Indiana when the former head of the state's Democratic party, Joe Andrew, endorsed him.
-Andrew, a superdelegate, also previously served as the chairman of the Democratic National Committee from 1999–2001, a position he was appointed to by former President Bill Clinton.
+Andrew, a superdelegate, also previously served as the chairman of the Democratic National Committee from 1999 to 2001, a position he was appointed to by former President Bill Clinton.
 Andrew had come out behind Hillary Clinton's candidacy when she announced in 2007, and he explained that his defection to Obama was an attempt to end the protracted primary fight.
 He said that the Democrats were helping presumptive Republican nominee John McCain and "doing his [McCain's] work for him."

 Obama won in North Carolina, capturing 56 percent of the vote, while Hillary Clinton finished with 42 percent, according to CNN.
 The Indiana race was much closer than expected, with Clinton, winning a 51 percent to 49 percent victory.
 These races were seen as Clinton's last chance to make a comeback in the nomination fight.
 As the results came in, ABC political analyst and former top Bill Clinton aide George Stephanopoulos declared the Democratic race "over," and NBC Washington Bureau Chief Tim Russert said, "We now know who the Democratic nominee will be."
 The day after these primaries, it appeared that superdelegates and party leaders were beginning to coalesce around Obama.
 He added four superdelegate endorsements to Clinton's one, and former Democratic presidential candidate George McGovern switched his support from Clinton to Obama.